shuaiwang516/swang-ymzhang-CS179F/README.md

  Now, XV6 has booted.
 You can do all the tests on it.

  ### Setup on your own machine (Not Recommended)
- Firstly following [here](https://www.cs.ucr.edu/~csong/cs153/19f/xv6.html#getting-started-vm) to setup your own machine.
+ First following [here](https://www.cs.ucr.edu/~csong/cs153/19f/xv6.html#getting-started-vm) to setup your own machine.

- Secondly use Git to clone all the code to your own machine:
+ Second use Git to clone all the code to your own machine:
  ```
  $ git clone https://github.com/ws7474741/swang-ymzhang-CS179F.git
  $ cd swang-ymzhang-CS179F